abbreviatedman/react-full-stack-database/readme.md

 Before we make sure that it works, let's add a route to this component and test our ability to render the form itself.

-84. On `App.js`, import the component we just created & define a route that will render this form:
+84. In `App.js`, import the component we just created & define a route that will render this form:

 Here is the import: